Battlepillars/Wro/README.md

 - **Angle measurement:**
 Currently we do not measure the heading during the course, but rely on the gyroscope.
-However, the gyroscope drifts noticable during the course.
+However, the gyroscope drifts noticeable during the course.
-The heading could be updated by measuring the angle of the walls with the lidar.
+The heading could be updated by measuring the angle of the walls with the LiDAR.

 - **Waypoint optimizations:**
 The waypoint generation could be expanded to take inner and outer waypoints and some other details into account.
-This would allow shorter (and therefore fatster) courses and more obstacle clearence.
+This would allow shorter (and therefore faster) courses and more obstacle clearance.

 - **Wall position (open challenge):**
 The wall position on the open challenge could be detected and different waypoints generated.
-On this way a shorter (faster) course could be driven,
+In this way, a shorter (faster) course could be driven.

 - **Speed optimization:**
-General driving speed can be increased until the course gets unreliable.
+General driving speed can be increased until the course becomes unreliable.
 Driving speed on uncritical parts could be increased even more.
 <br><br><br>